 After “Audrey Hepburn: An Elegant Spirit” , this is your second book on the life of your mother.
 A totally different concept.
 Was “Little Audrey’s Daydream” easier for you to write?

-Will the book be released in other languages ?
+Will the book be released in other languages?

-That makes your book a challenging project?
+Does that make your book a challenging project?

 It is not our intention that this just be a lovely little children’s book that will come and go.
 We hope and dream it will become a book that survives, much like “Goodnight Moon” [1947, written by Margaret Wise Brown, illustrated by Clement Hurd].
 That is a wonderful children’s book that has become legendary.
 It had the vision and legs to make it through the ages.
-I know there’s a lot of stuff out there, a lot of books that are better than ours, but I certainly have the desire to support it, to give it the chance to become something that is timeless.
+I know there’s a lot of stuff out there, a lot of better books than ours, but I certainly have the desire to support it, to give it the chance to become something that is timeless.

 Did you get any response from people who have worked with your mother?

 There’s nobody left.
-I did send a copy to John Isaac who was her photographer during the UNICEF years and he loved it, but there’s not many of her friends that are around anymore.
+I did send a copy to John Isaac, who was her photographer during the UNICEF years, and he loved it, but there’s not many of her friends that are around anymore.
 However, all the feedback from the journalists that have read it, has been lovely.
 The reactions we had were very encouraging.
 I always say to American publishers that I grew up in a culture where Tintin was for children from 7 to 77, I hope this one will be too.
 Some of them said, ‘It doesn’t work that way.’
-But we can’t keep on living in a child centered society.
+But we can’t keep on living in a child-centered society.
 It’s a sort of ‘the tail is wagging the dog’: we need to learn how to say things to children so that we’re not undoing their natural ability to see the essence of the truth.
 When a grandpa dies rather than ‘Grandpa fell asleep,’ it’s better to say, ‘His body gave up, he was tired, and his spirit is still with us.’
-I’m giving this as a bad example, but we need to respect children, not trying to convert them into our own misguided perceptions of life.
+I’m giving this bad example, but we need to respect children, not try to convert them into our own misguided perceptions of life.

 You think you’ll ever write a third book on your mother’s life and career?

 No, I think I’ve said everything I have to say on that subject.
-I really come from a film background—scriptwriting and scriptdoctoring, so I love to take a script and help the dialogue.
+I really come from a film background—scriptwriting and script doctoring, so I love to take a script and help the dialogue.
 That’s something I really know how to do.
 But writing a book or a children’s book takes me ten times the amount of time it would take a normal writer who writes every day.
 That’s not my specialty.
 So I think, less is more.
 “An Elegant Spirit” was the sort of ultimate spiritual autobiography, and Barry Paris wrote the best historical biography on her life [“Audrey Hepburn,” 1996].
-Now with “Little Audrey’s Daydream” I hope I completed the essence for future generations, because over the past 20 years her fan base has shifted from our generations and our parents to children—young tweens and teens and they are now becoming young adults.
+Now with “Little Audrey’s Daydream,” I hope I completed the essence for future generations, because over the past 20 years her fan base has shifted from our generations and our parents to children—young tweens and teens and they are now becoming young adults.
 She’s loved across all different age groups, and I wanted to ensure that her story gets passed on to the next generation as well.

 Do you have plans to produce films again?

-I’m working on developping a film right now, with a very good writer.
-It’s a sort of classic action thriller, but with the loss of theaters and lockdowns everywhere… I was hoping that there would be areas that would go through the pandemic and come out of it at the other end, but it seems to be recirculating everywhere pretty evenly.
+I’m working on developing a film right now, with a very good writer.
+It’s a sort of classic action thriller, but with the loss of theaters and lockdowns everywhere… I was hoping that areas that would go through the pandemic and come out of it at the other end, but it seems to be recirculating everywhere pretty evenly.
 Now we have pandemic fatigue to deal with: if people slip once, this thing doesn’t forgive.
 So you have to be very methodical: you have to leave your shoes outside, you leave your packages outside, wash your hands a thousand times a day, wear a mask, social distancing, etc. You really have to think about it all the time, every moment.

 People don’t realize how many have died.
-Granted cancer takes many more lives each year as does heart disease.
+Granted cancer takes many more lives each year, as does heart disease.
 But we have somehow learned to live with that.
 I don’t think the world is ever going to be quite the same again.
-We may go back to having all the things we had before—like tourism, public events, etc. and most importantly the jobs that were lost.
-Yet although we may get it all back, the way we look at things will be different.
-Hopefully it will make us better in the end.
+We may go back to having all the things we had before—like tourism, public events, etc., and most importantly, the jobs that were lost.
+Yet, although we may get it all back, the way we look at things will be different.
+Hopefully, it will make us better in the end.
 Maybe all of this is nature’s way to lean down and politely say, ‘What are you doing with this beautiful planet I gave you?
 This perfectly well-balanced planet, you’re polluting it, you’re burning the forests and killing so many species.’
-We always used to say that we couldn’t lose the Amazon rainforest, because there might be things that we hadn’t discovered and which might cure cancer, for example.
+We always used to say that we couldn’t lose the Amazon rainforest because there might be things that we hadn’t discovered and which might cure cancer, for example.
 All of that is now coming around as we are losing it all.
 People are discovering new components in nature that can be incredibly vital.
 But I’m always hopeful, I believe in humanity in the end, so I assume we will take this and turn it into something better.
 The question is how much more we need to endure before we’re forced to the ‘high way.’

 Are you associated with the documentary as well?

-No. I helped them as much as I could and they gave me credit for the interview, and at the end there’s a special thank you as Sean Hepburn Ferrer, spiritual godfather.
+No. I helped them as much as I could, and they gave me credit for the interview, and at the end, there’s a special thank you as Sean Hepburn Ferrer, spiritual godfather.

 Did you also give them footage and home movies?

-I think most of what they got, they got through fair use licenses, otherwise it gets very complicated.
-But it’s a very rich piece, it’s really about her life and who she was.
+I think most of what they got, they got through fair use licenses.
+Otherwise, it gets very complicated.
+But it’s a very rich piece; it’s really about her life and who she was.
 A bit like the “Intimate Audrey” exhibition.
 I’m very pleased with it.
 All these projects seem to align beautifully.